FTI Consulting: History and acquisitions

 In 2006, the company acquired the London-based communications consultancy Financial Dynamics ("FD").
 FD is now referred to as the Strategic Communications Division of FTI.
 In 2007, FTI expanded into Latin America and reported US$1 billion in annual revenue for the first time.

 In 2008, FTI purchased the Schonbraun McCann Group, a real estate consulting firm based in New York, and Forensic Accounting, a forensic accounting practice based in the UK.

 In 2010, FS Asia Advisory Limited was acquired in Hong Kong, expanding FTI's activities in Asia.
 In January 2014, FTI Consulting acquired London-based TLG Partners, which produced a series of annual thought leader indexes.
 In the same month, Steven H. Gunby was named the firm's new president and chief executive officer.

 In 2012, FTI Consulting acquired KordaMentha partner, KordaMentha (Qld), starting its financial advisory business in Australia.
-In 2025 it acted as liquidator of Mosaic Brands, (Note: with effective direction by tandem creditor-appointed receivers and managers KPMG) as well as logistics giant XL Express.
+In 2016, it acted as liquidator of Queensland Nickel and pressed payments to creditors by owner Clive Palmer who, while working to return the operation to profitability after acquiring it, allegedly drained the company to fuel mostly his political career despite a fall in the nickel price at the time.
+In 2025, it acted as liquidator of Mosaic Brands, (Note: with effective direction by tandem creditor-appointed receivers and managers KPMG) as well as logistics giant XL Express.

 In 2015, The Deal named FTI Consulting the world's top restructuring adviser to distressed companies.

 In 2017, the company acquired the CDG Group, a leading restructuring advisory, turnaround management, value enhancement, and transaction advisory firm in New York.

 In 2019, FTI Consulting acquired Andersch AG, a leading German restructuring and advisory firm, as part of its strategic expansion in Europe.